jranke/mkin/README.md

     plot(SFO.fit, show_residuals = TRUE)
     summary(SFO.fit)

+If you have parent only degradation data, you can use a shorthand notation like `SFO` or `FOMC` for the model without the need to use `mkinmod`

+    FOMC.fit <- mkinfit("FOMC", example_data)

 A fairly complex usage example using a built-in dataset:

     data <- mkin_wide_to_long(schaefer07_complex_case, time = "time")